 We organize a range of academic and public activities, such as seminars, lectures, workshops and conferences; establish thematic research hubs and study groups; engage with societal institutions through citizen science activities; establish an international visiting scholar programme; and recruit a number of new tenure-track professors and postdocs to the University.
-We focus our research around four core themes:
+We center our research around four core themes, which are also the focus of our Research Hubs:

 - Transformations and adaptations (ANT 1)